Trade Wars: History

-TW2002 v1, v2, & v3 were BBS mainstays throughout the 1990s.
+TW2002 v1, v2, and v3 were BBS mainstays throughout the 1990s.
 In 1998, Gary Martin sold the Trade Wars license to John Pritchett, who had written Tradewars 2002 v3 and its gold expansion.
 John and his company, EIS, developed a stand-alone game server, TradeWars Game Server, which has allowed Trade Wars to survive beyond the BBS era.
+Martin and Pritchett together have sold more than 28,000 TW2002 registrations between 1990 and 2025.